Everything You Need to Know About the 18650 Battery

 What are 18650 batteries used for?

 18650s are are generally Lithium Ion batteries.
-If you are familiar with electronics you can change out some battery packs manually, but be careful though – using the wrong type of 18650 or using it incorrectly can cause a fire.
+If you are familiar with electronics you can change out some battery packs manually, but be careful – using the wrong type of 18650 or using it incorrectly can cause a fire.

 Which is the Best 18650 Battery?

 Overall best 18650 battery – The Orbtronic 18650 battery.
 This is an 18650 3.7v 3500mAh Protected cell.
 This is a high drain battery.
 We like it but it is expensive.

-Best low cost 18650 battery – The Panasonic NCR18650b.
-The Panasonic 18650 is an 18650 3.7v 3400mAh Protected cell.
-Less expensive and slightly lower amp hours than the Orbtronic.
+Best low cost 18650 battery – The Olight ORB-186P26 18650 2600mAh 3.
+The Panasonic 18650 is an 18650 3.7v 2600mAh Protected cell.
+This battery is less expensive and slightly lower amp hours than the Orbtronic.
 Also, this lower cost protected 18650 battery is still more expensive than the unprotected ones.

 18650 Battery Charger